wordswords/dotfiles/README.md

 I have written a few helper scripts in ~/.dotfiles/bin

-### search-ebooks.sh
+### `search-ebooks.sh <term>`

 This searches my ThinkSation server for epub books according to a wildcard.
-It then displays the results as a sorted list so they can be opened.
+It then displays the results as a sorted list so they can be opened by epy which is a command-line epub reader.

 ### `delete-all-docker-content.sh`